-This page provides access to reports presented by local authorities, organizations and clubs, at the most recent Annual Parish Meeting
+This page provides a summary of proceedings and access to reports presented by local authorities, organizations and clubs, at Annual Parish Meetings (APM).

-Currently,it provides access to reports that would have been pesented at the April 2020 APM, had it not been cancelled due to the restrictions arising from the Covid 19 pandemic.
+This page also provides (below) access to reports that would have been pesented at the April 2020 APM, had it not been cancelled due to the restrictions arising from the Covid 19 pandemic.

 Support to help rough sleepers maintain tenancies